-Based on my trips, here is my full guide of everything you need to know about Georgetown Malaysia to plan you trip to Georgetown, have a great time, and to make sure that you leave with a very satisfied tummy!
+Based on my trips, here is my Georgetown Travel Blog and my Georgetown Travel Guide of everything you need to know to plan you trip to Georgetown Malaysia, have a great time, and to make sure that you leave with a very satisfied tummy!

 November- April is the best time of year to visit Georgetown in Malaysia because it’s the dry season, whereas May to October brings the wet season to this side of Malaysia.

 I visited in May and February, both months were hot in the middle of the day and both had random downfalls of rain on a few days so don’t expect it never to rain.

 Either way, expect hot weather with some humidity.
 I’d recommend heading out early in the morning to explore and later in the afternoon as the middle of the day does get very hot and sweaty!

 Penang is an island but it is connected to the mainland by a bridge to Butterworth.

 Penang has an Airport and the island is only very small so the airport is very close to Georgetown.
 Internal flights in Malaysia and around South East Asia can be really cheap, search for flights to Penang Airport here.

 Buses in Malaysia are really great and the Country is well connected.
 12GO Asia is a good way to book buses in Malaysia.
 You might not be able to get a bus to and from Komtar bus station which is the main bus station in Georgetown but there will be buses leaving elsewhere in Penang for example from Sungai Nibong Bus Terminal not far from Georgetown.